DylanCheong-tech/CSIT314_APR_2022_PROJECTHD/README.md

 # CSIT314_APR_2022_PROJECTHD
 UOW Bachelor of Computer Science (Big Data) - Software Development Methodologies's Project

-This is a project whick adopting the Agile Software Development Methodology.
+This is a project which adopting the Agile Software Development Methodology.
 It takes 5 sprints (each sprint per week) to be done all the deliverables.

 Group member:
 1. Cheong Wai Hong (@DylanCheong-tech)